-4) The test system shall verify that the adjustment step size and the adjustment rate shall be according to requirements specified in Section 7.1.2 Table 7.1.2-3.
-This will only be done for Test1.
+4) The test system shall verify that the adjustment step size and the adjustment rate shall be according to requirements specified in Section 7.1.2 Table 7.1.2-3. until the UE transmit timing offset is within (NTA + NTA_offset) ×Tc ± Te respective to the first detected path (in time) of DL SSB.
+Skip this step for test 2 with DRX confiured.